ubc-library-rc/intro-git/content/03_sync.md

 ---

 ## Syncing with GitHub
 So far you used Git to create a repository called "hello-world" on your own computer, but no one else can see those files.
 Next you will use GitHub to share the contents of your repository so others can collaborate.
 This involves creating an empty repository in GitHub, then linking it to your local repository.

-You can link your local machine to Github through SSH keys.
-To find more about this feature, check out [this page]().
+There are two ways to do this, using either SSH or HTTPS (we will cover HTTPS here).

 ### Create an empty GitHub repository